Sigmmma/c20/src/content/contributing/readme.md

 stub: true

 # Please credit anyone who helped create this page or was a source for its
 # information.
-Thanked individuals are listed at the bottom of a page and in
+Thanked individuals are listed at the bottom of a page.
-# the summary on this page.
-Use quotes if the person's name contains spaces.
+# Use quotes if the person's name contains spaces.
 thanks:
   PersonName: Explaining how actors work
   "Person Name": Writing this guide